theNewDynamic/oregonsadventurecoast.com/content/event/whiskey-run-mountain-biking-festival.md

 #### WILL THERE BE FOOD OR DRINKS AVAILABLE?

-We will have extra water available for riders at the trailhead.
-Come prepared with your own water, power bars, snacks, etc. We will have a food cart on-site from 11am-4pm on Saturday and 11am-3pm on Sunday for you to purchase food on your own.
-We will have 7 Devils beer on tap for purchase as well.
+There will be extra water available for riders at the trailhead.
+Come prepared with your own water, power bars, snacks, etc. There will be a food cart on-site from 11am-4pm on Saturday and 11am-3pm on Sunday for you to purchase food on your own.
+7 Devils beer will also be on tap for purchase.

 {{< spacer 30 >}}